Python Decorators: How to Use Decorators in Python

 Decorators provide the simple syntax for calling higher-order functions.

 Decorators are a powerful and useful feature in Python since it allows programmers to modify the behavior of function or class.
-By definition, a decorator is the function that takes another function and extends its behavior without explicitly changing it.
+By definition, a decorator is a function that takes another function and extends its behavior without explicitly changing it.

 Let us take a simple function and then extend its behavior to make a decorator.